First Year Housing: Frequently Asked Questions

 May I request a roommate?

-Roommate requests must be mutual and designated on your
+Roommate preferences must be mutual and designated on your

 What's a triple and how are students assigned to one?

-If you need special housing accommodations due to a disability or allergy, you will need to submit a Disability Related Needs Request
+If you need special housing accommodations due to a disability or medical condition, you will need to submit a Disability Related Needs Request

-and appropriate documentation to the Learning Needs and Evaluation Center (LNEC).
-You will also need to submit your Housing application by June 3, 2013.
-If you have any questions, please contact LNEC at 434-243-5180 or send an email to email@example.com
+and appropriate documentation to the Student Disability Access Center (SDAC) by June 1, 2017.
+If you have any questions, please contact SDAC at 434-243-5180 or send an email to email@example.com

 What is the procedure for bringing a service animal to the University?